mozilla/http-observatory-website/README.md

 Dear Mozilla Observatory Users,

-This code repository is now deprecated There is a [Node/Javascript based rewrite available](https://github.com/mdn/mdn-http-observatory/), that has updated scoring and backs the [public HTTP Observatory service on MDN](https://developer.mozilla.org/en-US/observatory).
+This code repository is now deprecated.
+There is a [Node/Javascript based replacement available](https://github.com/mdn/mdn-http-observatory/), that has updated scoring and backs the [HTTP Observatory service on MDN](https://developer.mozilla.org/en-US/observatory).

 ### 🛠️ What This Means

 * No Further Updates: We will no longer be providing updates, bug fixes, or new features for this repository.
 * Limited Support: Official support will be discontinued.
 * Archival: The repository will be archived soon, making it read-only.

 🔍 Alternatives and Recommendations